 But crates can be overused.
 They are not a place for your dog to be disregarded while you entertain yourself with other things.
 Overuse of crates can create serious behavioral problems.
 Think of a crate as your child’s crib.
 It’s a safe place to sleep, but not a place to grow up.
 And it’s certainly not a place for punishment.

-You can extend his time in the crate by giving him chew toys or other toys to occupy him while inside.
-Extend his time in the crate gradually, always trying to let him out before he has a chance to get bored or vocal.
-If he does begin to protest, wait until he is momentarily quiet before letting him out.
+Let the dog out before there’s a chance to get bored or vocal.
+If he does begin to protest (bark, whine, etc..), wait until he is momentarily quiet before letting him out (otherwise the behavior will worsen).
 Continue to extend the time he must be quiet before he gets released.